Midsummer: Finland

 Midsummer in Finland traditionally includes Barbecue grilled food.

 Bonfires are very common in Finland, where many people spend their midsummer in the countryside outside towns.

 The pre-Christian name for the summer solstice was Ukon juhla ("Ukko's celebration") after the Finnish god Ukko.
 After the celebrations were Christianized, the holiday became known as juhannus after John the Baptist (Finnish: Johannes Kastaja).

-Since 1955, the holiday has always been on a Saturday (between 20 June and 26 June).
+Since 1955, the holiday has always been on a Saturday (between 20 and 26 June).
 Previously it was always on 24 June.
 Many of the celebrations of midsummer take place on Friday, midsummer eve, when many workplaces are closed and shops may close their doors at noon.

 In the Finnish midsummer celebration, bonfires (Finnish kokko) are very common and are burned at lakesides and by the sea.
 Often branches from birch trees (koivu) are placed on both side of the front door to welcome visitors.
 Swedish-speaking Finns often celebrate by erecting a midsummer or maypole (Swedish midsommarstång, majstång).
 Some Swedish-speaking Finns call the holiday Johannes or Johanni after the Finnish term juhannus – or more accurately after the Biblical John the Baptist (="Johannes Döparen" in Swedish).

 In folk magic, midsummer was a very potent night and the time for many small rituals, mostly for young maidens seeking suitors and fertility.
 Will-o'-the-wisps were believed to appear at midsummer night, particularly to finders of the mythical "fern in bloom" and possessors of the "fern seed", marking a treasure.
-In the old days, maidens would use special charms and bend over a well, naked, in order to see their future husband's reflection.
+In the old days, maidens would use special charms and bend over a well, naked, to see their future husband's reflection.
 In another tradition that continues still today, an unmarried woman collects seven different flowers and places them under her pillow to dream of her future husband.